 Gather the Pieces

-One of my favorite scriptures in which I have rested and walked for many years is John's account of Jesus feeding five thousand people.
-When everyone finished eating, Jesus instructed the disciples, 'Gather the pieces left over; let us not waste a bit.
-So they gathered them all and filled twelve baskets with the pieces left over from the five barley loaves which the people had eaten.'
-(John 6:12-13)
+One of my favorite scriptures in which I have rested and walked is John's account of Jesus feeding five thousand people (John 6:1-13).
+When everyone finished eating, Jesus instructed the disciples, "'Gather the pieces left over; let us not waste a bit.'
+So they gathered them all and filled twelve baskets with the pieces left over from the five barley loaves which the people had eaten.'"

 We don't know what happened to the twelve baskets of crumbs.
 One commentary I read suggested the disciples and Jesus ate the crumbs because they were so busy caring for the people they had no time to eat.
 Others say Jesus and the disciples might have taken the baskets to distribute to the poor.
 Whatever happened, Jesus recognized the value of pieces and did not want them wasted.

 Birds gather pieces to make nests.
-Recently, I took a walk in my neighborhood and found two nests in a bush.
-I examined each one closely and noticed these pieces the birds gathered: tiny branches, bright green plastic netting, yarn, paper and plastic wrap.
+Recently, I took a walk in my neighborhood and found two nests in bushes.
+I examined each one closely, and noted these pieces the birds gathered: twigs, bright green plastic netting, yarn, paper, plastic wrap and leaves.

 "Even the birds know the value of pieces," I thought.